Prithiviraj7R/BDL-A04/README.md

 # BDL-A04

+The implementations of different stages of the pipeline are present inside the src directory.

 The problem involves setting up a pipeline to verify the consistency of a climatological dataset acquired from the National Centers for Environmental Information, spanning